Program of the Seminar

 Christiana D Afrikaner, Min. of Education, Arts and Culture Namibia

-This article displays how artists can impose artistic techniques on critical consciousness to build a local rural community toward social change.
+This presentation displays how artists can impose artistic techniques on critical consciousness to build a local rural community toward social change.
 The Topnaar community, a previously marginalized and oppressed population, is still distant and lives under challenging conditions.
 The artists have the boldness to approach the rural community of the Topnaars with the opinion to contact juveniles with or without any art background, for financial empowering.
 The youth group varies between nineteen and thirty-eight years of age, of which the majority are women.
 The group consists of twenty members, from which some are staying in Walvis Bay.